 Thank you for your interest in PolySwarm!

-If you're using PolySwarm to consume threat intelligence, you'll want to utilize:
+If you're using PolySwarm to consume threat intelligence, you'll want to view our Consumer documentation:

-- PolySwarm Web App: your one-stop-shop for interactive usage of PolySwarm, account management and billing
+- PolySwarm UI: your one-stop-shop website for interactive usage of PolySwarm, account management and billing

 - PolySwarm API: programmatic access to the PolySwarm threat intelligence marketplace